Ivan L. Bennett, Jr., MD

 Charles Carpenter, MD

-1966-1969: Charles Carpenter has been involved in the care of persons living with HIV since 1982.
-He served as the site Director of the longitudinal CDC-supported HIV Epidemiology Research Study (HERS) from 1992-1999, and is now Principal Investigator of the CDC-supported SUN Study of the Natural History of HIV/AIDS in the era of effective antiretroviral therapy.
-Dr. Carpenter has been a member of the Executive Committee of the Brown University Fogarty AITRP Program since its inception, has participated in the training of Fogarty fellows from each of the participating sites, and is currently involved in on-going research in Chennai, India.
-He is also Director of the Lifespan/Tufts/Brown Center for AIDS Research.
-He currently serves as Chair of the Treatment Subcommittee of the Congressionally mandated NAS/IOM Committee to evaluate the President’s Emergency Plan for HIV/AIDS Relief (PEPFAR).
+1966-1969: Charles Carpenter was involved in the care of persons living with HIV beginning in 1982.
+He served as the site Director of the longitudinal CDC-supported HIV Epidemiology Research Study (HERS) from 1992-1999, and was Principal Investigator of the CDC-supported SUN Study of the Natural History of HIV/AIDS in the era of effective antiretroviral therapy.
+Dr. Carpenter served as a founding member of the Executive Committee of the Brown University Fogarty AITRP Program, participated in the training of Fogarty fellows from each of the participating sites, and conducted research in Chennai, India.
+He was Director of the Lifespan/Tufts/Brown Center for AIDS Research and Chair of the Treatment Subcommittee of the Congressionally mandated NAS/IOM Committee to evaluate the President’s Emergency Plan for HIV/AIDS Relief (PEPFAR).

 William B. Greenough, III, MD